 In accordance with the policy adopted by ICANN, the Internet Corporation for Assigned Names and Numbers, the contact info a domain name is registered with must be valid and up to date at all times.
 Additionally, this information is publicly visible on WHOIS lookup websites and while this may be okay for organizations, it may not be very acceptable for individuals, since anyone can view their names and their personal postal and email addresses, all the more so in an age when identity theft is not that atypical.
 That’s why domain registrars have introduced a service that hides the details of their clients without altering them.
-The service is referred to as ID Protection, Privacy Protection or WHOIS Protection.
+The service is referred to as Whois Privacy Protection.
 In case it is enabled, people will see the details of the registrar, not those of the domain owner, if they perform a WHOIS search.
-The ID Protection service is supported by all generic domain name extensions, but it is still impossible to conceal your private info with certain country-code ones.
+The Whois Privacy Protection service is supported by all generic domain name extensions, but it is still impossible to conceal your private info with certain country-code ones.